christiankyle-ching/DigitalWellbeingForWindows/README.md

 - View past week's total usage time (last 7 days)
 - View daily app usage time (Pie Chart and List)
 - Set a filter to hide apps that are run less than the set time limit
+- Set a filter of apps to exclude
 - Auto-Refresh data on intervals

 ## Solution Projects (Folders)